In the News

 April is National Minority Health Month

-National Minority Health Month highlights the important role individuals and organizations can play in working to reduce health disparities and improve the health of racial and ethnic minorities.
+National Minority Health Month highlights the important role individuals and organizations can play in working to reduce health disparities and improving the health of racial and ethnic minorities.
 This year's theme was Give Your Community a Boost in response to the continued importance of COVID-19 vaccination as one of the strongest tools we can use to protect communities from COVID-19, which has disproportionately affected communities of color.

-April in National Cancer Control Month
+April is National Cancer Control Month

 In April, the Southwest Rural Health Research Center stood with other organizations nationwide to honor those affected by cancer by committing to strategies aimed at reducing the burden of cancer.
 Learn more about cancer control HERE.